robjwells/robjwells.github.io/posts/2016/12/2016-12-03-train_tickets.md

 [souter]: https://en.wikipedia.org/wiki/Brian_Souter

-Train journeys are not an essential service to be provided to all, but a scare commodity to be sold for the most profit.
+Train journeys are not an essential service to be provided to all, but a scarce commodity to be sold for the most profit.
 There’s nothing inherently different about these services — they travel the same distance along the same tracks and serve similar stations along the way.

 But there’s more demand at certain times, so the price goes up — to make the most amount of money out of people able to pay it or who absolutely must travel at those times.